China mourns thousands who died in country's coronavirus epidemic

 Some resident burned joss paper, a tradition which they believe sends money and wealth to deceased relatives, on sidewalks and within the confines of their barricaded housing compounds.

-Online, celebrities including “X-Men: Days of Future Past” star Fan Bingbing swapped their glamourous social media profile pictures for sombre photos in grey or black, garnering millions of “likes” from fans.
+Online, celebrities including “X-Men: Days of Future Past” star Fan Bingbing swapped their glamorous social media profile pictures for sombre photos in grey or black, garnering millions of “likes” from fans.

 Chinese gaming and social media giant Tencent suspended all online games on Saturday.